PrincetonUniversity/rsafd-docker/README.md

 ```
 docker run -p 8888:8888 -e JUPYTER_LINK_ONLY=1 -v "$HOME":/workspace/notebooks ghcr.io/princetonuniversity/rsafd-docker:latest
 ```

-Open the printed URL in a browser to access Jupyter.
+3. Open the printed URL in a browser to access Jupyter and work with notebooks.

 ## Feature Matrix